sayedihashimi/template-sample/README.md

 Note: in the current preview the Visual Studio New Project Dialog will add all classifications from installed templates into the `All Project Types` dropdown.
 That behavior is likely to change, custom classifications will not be listed.
-You should select the values that you see in Visual Studio (without any additional tempaltes installed) so that the user can filter.
+You should select the values that you see in Visual Studio (without any additional templates installed) so that the user can filter.

 ### Language and type